vercel/examples/edge-functions/feature-flag-apple-store/README.md

 cp .env.example .env.local
 ```

-This example connects to a default Edge Config via the `EDGE_CONFIG` environment variable.
-You can replace it with your own Edge Config to be able to flip store on or off.
-If you use your own Edge Config, it needs to have this content
+This example requires you to set up an Edge Config and store its connection string in the `EDGE_CONFIG` environment variable.
+Fill the Edge Config you create with this content:

 ```json
 { "featureFlagsAppleStore_storeClosed": true }